 Enabling External Devices Management

-Once the Goverlan Reach Gateway Services infrastructure is implemented, Goverlan operators are able to remotely manage computers over the internet in unattended, or on-demand modes.
+Once the Goverlan Reach Gateway Services infrastructure is implemented, Goverlan operators can remotely manage computers over the internet in unattended, or on-demand modes.

 For a computer to be manageable over the internet in unattended mode, it must be equipped with the with the Goverlan Client Agent as a service (see Goverlan Client Agent Deployment and Management.)